Offline Imitation of Badminton Player Behavior via Experiential Contexts and Brownian Motion: Preliminaries

 We formulate the decision-making process in badminton games as CMDP: The context space $C$ consists of contexts with the dimension $K$.
 At the beginning of each rally, the agent chooses a context $c \in C$, where $c$ represents the agent's desired intent for the rally.
 Subsequently, the chosen MDP corresponding to context $c$ is applied throughout the rally until termination.
 A rally would terminate when any of the following termination conditions are satisfied: (i) The agent misses the shot; (ii) The shuttlecock does not come over the net; (iii) The shuttlecock falls out of the scoring area.

 Moreover, we define the \textit{experience} of player $p$ with a current state $s_{t}^{p}$ as follows: For a rally that has experienced current states $s_{t}^{p}$, the experience is the action sequence of rallies $\{a_{t|p}^{p}\}$, where $t|p$ represents the step that is player $p$ taking action.
+To speed up the extracting experience, we establish an experience extracting function $EXP$ to output the experience from the historical rallies corresponding to the current state.

+We create a dictionary with keys as combinations of discrete values for player positions, opponent positions, shuttlecock positions (on a 10x10 grid), and shot types, and values as action sequences from rallies.
+By discretizing these continuous variables, we can efficiently retrieve matching rallies.
+When a new state is input, the function extracts the relevant positions and shot types, retrieves the corresponding action sequences of rallies from the dictionary, and then uses these action sequences to construct the context space.